jpalmer98/Ganymede_Shared_Repo/SOP/orch-discovery.md

 - Ingest Source Files listed above and attached to the Copilot Chat Session.
 - Create the `Questions.md` file in the workbench.
 Generate a one sentece description at the top of the file stating the purpose of the file.
   - `Questions.md` will serve as a ledger used to record questions that have been approved by the user in a chat session.
+- Create the `EdgeCases.md` file in the workbench.
+Generate a one sentece description at the top of the file stating the purpose of the file.
+  - `EdgeCases.md` will serve as a ledger used to record questions that have been approved by the user in a chat session.
 - Create the `Definitions.md` file in the workbench.
 Generate a one sentece description at the top of the file stating the purpose of the file.
   - `Definitions.md` will serve as a ledger used to record questions that have been approved by the user in a chat session.